skylightio/skylight-docs/app/views/skylight/docs/chapters/_20-skylight-guides.md

 Skylight allows you to view your endpoints based on how popular they are.
 The popularity of an endpoint is determined by the total number of requests per minute (RPM) it received.
 On the endpoints page, you can hover over a specific endpoints popularity to see its exact RPM during the selected time range.

-<%= image_tag 'skylight/docs/features/popularity.png', alt: 'Screenshot of hovering over endpoint popularity for RPM', style: "width: 100%; max-width: 350px;"%>
+<%= image_tag 'skylight/docs/features/popularity.png', alt: 'Screenshot of hovering over endpoint popularity for RPM', style: img_width(350) %>

 The more bars an endpoint's popularity has, the more requests it received.
 We recommend sorting by popularity when trying to determine which endpoints have the most requests per minute.
 This can be particularly useful if you are trying to <%= link_to "troubleshoot", "./troubleshooting#more-requests-than-usual" %> an uptick in requests.